kubernetes/community/sig-autoscaling/annual-report-2021.md

 5. Does the group have contributors from multiple companies/affiliations?

-   - Yes - though the core approvers are almost all from a single company.
+   - Yes - though the core approvers are almost all from a single company (Google).
+Other contributors/code owners are from a variety of companies, including end users (Datadog, Airbnb, Skyscanner...) and vendors (Microsoft, Red Hat, Amazon...), particularly for Cluster Autoscaler cloud provider implementations.

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?

-   - Increased support for some cloud provider implementations for the Cluster Autoscaler
+   - Increased support for some cloud provider implementations for the Cluster Autoscaler.
+See e.g. [issues](https://github.com/kubernetes/autoscaler/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fprovider%2Faws+) and [pull requests](https://github.com/kubernetes/autoscaler/pulls?q=is%3Aopen+is%3Apr+label%3Aarea%2Fprovider%2Fhetzner) which can be queried by cloud provider for starting points.
+(Modify the label filter as appropriate from the above links.)
    - Responding to issues - the SIG currently lacks the capacity to respond to all issues raised

 ## Membership